 About the author

-Passionate and practitioner of Machine Learning and it’s deployment in real-life business cases, Gaël directs AI product development at Datakeen and is committed to making AI as ethical as it is efficient.
+A passionate practitioner of Machine Learning and its deployment on business use cases, Gaël leads the design of AI solutions at Datakeen and is determined to make AI as ethical as it can be effective.

 - List of cognitive biases